brick-city/utils/README.md

 ```

-### `deepFreeze(obj:Object):void`
+### `deepFreeze(obj:Object):Object`

 deepFreeze takes an object and recursively walks down the object's own properties and deepFreeze(s) any objects it finds, and then freezes the object.
 Buffers are skipped.
 This was a drawback of other "deepFreeze" type functions which are tripped up by Buffers.
+Returns a reference to the originally passed object.

 ```javascript
 import { deepFreeze } from '@brick-city/util';